• Home

 • Recipes

-Privacy Policy This post may contain affiliate links for products I recommend.
-If you purchase, I may earn a small commission at no cost to you.
+Privacy Policy This post may contain Amazon and other affiliate links.
+If you click and purchase, I may earn a small commission at no extra cost to you.

-September 7, 2019 by Rebecca Forstadt-Olkowski 6 Comments
+by Rebecca Forstadt-Olkowski 6 Comments

-Dr. Li lives in Tokyo, Japan and is the Chairman of the Japanese Society for Forest Medicine.
+Dr. Li lives in Tokyo, Japan, and is the Chairman of the Japanese Society for Forest Medicine.
 Japan has over 62 registered forest therapy bases where you can become one with nature and receive healing treatments from forest medicine practitioners who focus on wellness care.
 Some of these bases have natural mineral hot springs with additional healing benefits that participants can enjoy after spending hours in the woods.

 I was able to fully appreciate the incredible healing powers of forest bathing when my daughter and I went to Banff and Lake Louise in the Canadian Rockies.
-We spent an entire day hiking over 10 miles above Lake Louise, breathing all the fresh natural scents, listening to the rustling of trees, and taking in the stunningly turquoise glacier-fed lake and inlets below.
+We spent an entire day hiking over 10 miles breathing all the fresh natural scents, listening to the rustling of trees, and taking in the stunningly turquoise glacier-fed lake and inlets below.

 I could have stayed there forever but knew that in a month it would be frozen over.

-How to practice Shinrin-Yoku
+How to practice Forest Bathing

 1. Listen to the birds singing, the rustling of branches, and any other sounds within earshot.